 Workshop Two: Coordinating an infection prevention and control program in aged care homes

-Covered on day two of a two day workshop
+Covered on day two of a two-day workshop

 Presented over one day, and building on the introductory concepts of the introductory workshop and can be offered as a standalone workshop.
 This instructive workshop is for those requiring a more detailed knowledge of infection prevention and control strategies, or who hold an infection prevention and control portfolio or accountability for managing infection prevention control issues or staff.
 This could include infection prevention and control managers, coordinators, or link nurses.
 Numbers will be limited to allow participants to share experiences, and undertake small group activities to apply content to practice.
 Topics to be covered includes organisms of significance, outbreak management, surveillance, antibiotic stewardship and governance and policy.
-Participants may register for this workshop as part of a special two-day program, or choose to attend the single day.
+Participants may register for this workshop as part of a special two-day program, or choose to attend a single day.